nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 All the signed CBOR data used in this format is represented as a binary string, so that CBOR-processing tools are less likely to re-encode or transform it.
-We use the CDDL production `bstr .cbor Object` to represent a binary string that must hold a valid encoding of a CBOR object whose type is `Object`.
+We denote this below with the CDDL syntax `bstr .cbor Object`, which means "a binary string that must hold a valid encoding of a CBOR object whose type is `Object`".

 <!-- Section 2.1.4 --> <a id='S2.1.4'></a>